|

 195. moderation

-quality of being moderate and avoiding extremes
+the quality of avoiding extremes

 196. opaque

-not transmitting or reflecting light or radiant energy; impenetrable to sight
+not transmitting or reflecting light or radiant energy

 197. circuitous